Department of Justice is now the Department of Communities and Justice. Find out more >

 The JP Handbook outlines the functions of a JP, including the procedure for how to perform those functions correctly.

 You can download a free copy of the complete handbook or download it in sections below.
-You can also purchase a professionally printed copy through

 Your feedback is important to us.
 You are welcome to